pscrespo/Morpheus-STM32/README.md

  - Single layer copper board
  - DIY-able (easy to make via toner transfer)
  - Only through-hole components
- - The very basic a printer needs
+ - The very basic a printer would need
- - Keep bed circuit separated/optional (if you are making a PLA only printer, you don't need to populate the bed circuit zone)
+    - Keep bed circuit separated/optional (if you are making a PLA only printer without a heated bed, you don't need to populate the bed circuit zone)
+ - Open source

 Features: